Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/submissions.md

 :::info

-If you have any questions about event interpretation, join our [Discord](https://www.zapper.xyz/discord) where Zap Protocol team members and our growing community of experienced event interpreters will be happy to help you out!
+If you have any questions about event interpretation, join our [Discord](https://www.zapper.xyz/discord) where Zapper Protocol team members and our growing community of experienced event interpreters will be happy to help you out!
 Join us in the #event-interpreters channel.

 :::